New owner revealed: Businessman behind Shiprow revolution vows to turn around Aberdeen's Trinity Centre

 A businessman who has revitalised unloved areas of Aberdeen, Edinburgh and Glasgow has pledged to turn around the Trinity Centre.

+Last week, we revealed that the mall had been sold after nine months on the market.

-Robert Keane, who runs the Douglas Hotel with partner Mary Martin, today announced that he is the mystery buyer of the shopping centre after we last week revealed it had been sold.
+Robert Keane, who runs the Douglas Hotel with partner Mary Martin, today unmasked himself and ended days of speculation about the mystery buyer.

 The Irishman started the adjoining Malones in 2009, following it up with other successful branches in Scotland’s capital and Glasgow.